Global

 delay(millisecond) → {Promise}

-Delay code execution in an async function for the specified time or if no input parameter is given, it waits for the next possible animation frame.
+Delays code execution in an async function for the specified time.
+If no input is given, it waits until a new animation frame is ready to be drawn using the `window.requestAnimationFrame` function.

 Source: